 Sarah Waters 1st Class BA (Hons) Counselling/Dip Counselling & Therapy/MBACP

 I am an approachable, experienced Person Centred therapist whose aim is to help alleviate anxiety and get to the roots of the disharmony that you may currently experience in your life.
-I work short or long term and offer a free introductory session.
 You may be struggling because of a specific incident or relationship(s) or because of Adverse Childhood Experiences (ACE's).
 Although I am trained in Person Centred Therapy I also incorporate knowledge of Attachment Theory and Childhood Trauma into my approach.
 This acknowledges the huge impact our early months and years can have on our emotional (and physical) health and well-being.

 Please look at my website at www.swtherapy.net for more information.